gbif/data-blog/content/post/2020-11-16-species-api.md

 If you head over to the [API documentation page](https://www.gbif.org/developer/species), you will see that it divides the functions in three categories:

-* **Working with Name Usages**: these are all the calls use to navigate the [GBIF backbone taxonomy](https://www.gbif.org/dataset/d7dddbf4-2cf0-4f39-9b2a-bb099caae36c) or any other checklist available on GBIF.
+* **Working with Name Usages**: these are all the calls use to navigate the [GBIF backbone taxonomy](https://www.gbif.org/dataset/d7dddbf4-2cf0-4f39-9b2a-bb099caae36c) or any other checklists available on GBIF.
 They are used by the [species web interface](https://www.gbif.org/species/search).
 * **Searching Names**: these are four functions to search for names.
   * The `/species/search` function is used to query the taxon names on the [species web interface](https://www.gbif.org/species/search).
   * The `/species/suggest` function is used by the drop down menu that appear when searching names in the `Scientific name` field in the [occurrence search interface](https://www.gbif.org/occurrence/search?occurrence_status=present&q=).
   * The `/species/match` function is used to match names to the GBIF backbone taxonomy.
 When occurrences are shared on GBIF, all the scientific names are matched to the backbone taxonomy using this function.
 The [Species Name matching tool](https://www.gbif.org/tools/species-lookup) also uses this function.
-Note that for names included in checklist, an other function, more stringent, is used.
-We assume that names included in checklist are carefully curated and don't need fuzzy matching (as this is the goal of a checklist).
+Note that for names included in checklists, an other function, more stringent, is used.
+We assume that names included in checklists are carefully curated and don't need fuzzy matching (as this is the goal of a checklist).
   * The `/species` function is not used in the GBIF Portal but it allows to search for exact matches in any checklist you would like.
 * **Name Parser**: these are the calls used by the `Searching Names` functions as well as GBIF [Name Parser tool](https://www.gbif.org/tools/name-parser).